George James MacDonald (public servant): Port Macquarie

 In 1828, MacDonald was appointed to the position of clerk of stores with the commissariat at the penal colony of Port Macquarie on the north coast of New South Wales, organising supplies to the British regiment stationed there.
 He was posted to the agricultural outpost of this settlement, a place known as Rolland Plains.
 Here he became familiar with the local Ngambaa people, learning both their language and customs.
 MacDonald was able to gain their trust through the fact that he had a deformity on his back similar to a recently deceased member of the clan known as Bangar.
 MacDonald was regarded as a type of reincarnation of this person.
 He had a relationship with a Ngambaa woman named Maria who gave birth to a daughter named Georgina after MacDonald had left the settlement.
 The daughter died not long after being born.

+In 1830, MacDonald was chosen to lead a group of 12 armed Aboriginal men which included the well-known Aboriginal tracker Bob Barrett as a non-commissioned officer.
+This paramilitary force was to be sent to Tasmania to fight against the Aboriginal people there in the Black War.
+However, the colonial authorities disbanded the unit before it was deployed.

 Sydney

-In 1830, Port Macquarie ceased to be a penal settlement and MacDonald was recalled to Sydney.
+In 1830, Port Macquarie started to be wound down as a penal settlement and MacDonald was recalled to Sydney.
 Over the next few years he was appointed to various clerical positions including one at the Parramatta Female Factory in 1833.